 It’s important to note here that after changing the settings, previously set cookies might remain on the user’s device.
 Only the user can delete them but it’s your responsibility to guide them towards a solution.
 Including a simple note referring to the browser/device settings to delete existing cookies is sufficient in this case.

 If the information you get from the usage of cookies can identify a person, you must also comply with GDPR rules.
 This applies even if you can only identify the person indirectly.

 Even a seemingly random anonymous user identifier is “personal data” under GDPR.
 That’s because anonymous identifiers often refer to other data that can be used to identify a person – directly or indirectly.

 As an example, if you assign “XMk3X8gPMf” as the ID of your visitor and share it with us, we have no way of identifying the person.
-However, if the user browsers other websites that have access to the identifier, and these websites save information about the person as well, connecting the ID with other data sets can potentially identify the user.
+However, if the user browsers other websites that have access to the identifier, and these websites save information about the person as well, connecting the ID with other data sets might identify the user.
 Many third-party cookies work like that, especially the ones set by advertising and re-marketing networks.

 As mentioned when talking about your Cookies Policy, it’s a good practice to include links to applicable third-party policies on your website.
-This allows your visitors to find detailed information on how the third parties process their data.
+This allows your visitors to find detailed information on how third parties process their data.

 The above requirements apply to all platforms and devices where you store cookies.
 This means that a mobile app requires a compliant prompt as well.
 On some devices, like smart TVs or other home appliances, getting consent might be challenging.
 You could do it in several ways, from communicating it in manuals or creating a standalone app where users need to register and give their consent.